MileHacker Logo

 • Northern Exposure, though fictional, shares a quirky take on northern life.

-• Alone, often filmed in northern landscapes, shows wilderness survival.
+• Alone, often filmed in the northern part of landscapes, shows wilderness survival.

 • Gold Rush (reality show) documents modern gold mining in the Yukon.